 You may see the following displayed in stores that follow this code of practice:

-Things to remember when applying the Scanning Code Of Practice:
+Things to remember when applying the Scanner Price Accuracy Code:

-- SCOP only applies to non-ticketed items.
-If an item is tagged with a sticker at a lower price this is just corrected at cash, and Does NOT qualify for SCOP.
-SCOP applies to shelf prices and prices advertised in the store flyer ONLY.
+SPAC only applies to non-ticketed items.
+If an item is tagged with a sticker at a lower price, this is just corrected at cash and does NOT qualify for SPAC.
+SPAC applies to shelf prices and prices advertised in the store flyer ONLY.

-- You will only receive SCOP on the First item scanned in wrong. (ie, you have 3 of the same product that all scan incorrectly.
-You receive the first as SCOP item, then get the corrected price on the remaining 2 items.)
+You will only receive SPAC on the FIRST item scanned in wrong. (ie, you have 3 of the same product, that all scan incorrectly.
+You receive the first as SPAC item, then get the corrected price on the remaining 2 items.)

-- It will likely be up to you to ask for it, the cashier will not likely to mention SCOP if an item rings in at a higher price.
+It will likely be up to you to ask for it as the cashier will not likely mention SPAC if an item rings in at a higher price.